brohlson/gatsby-plugin-anchor-links/README.md

 ## Why?
 What does this do?

 Many sites use a mixed navigation format in which some links route to other pages, while some anchor a scroll to sections within a specific page -- but both types still need to function well regardless of what page the user is currently on.
 This can be a little cumbersome to accomplish elegantly.
 This plugin aims to provide that.
-You can read a little more about the evolution of the logic in the plugin on my [blog](https://chaseohlson.com/gatsby-link-anchor-navigation).
+You can read a little more about the evolution of the logic in the plugin on my [web development blog](https://chaseohlson.com/gatsby-link-anchor-navigation).

 This plugin adds a check `onRouteUpdate` - which looks for hashes in the current pathname.
 If so, it uses a scrolling library to scroll to the provided hash.
 In addition, it provides component(s) for use in your Gatsby code to which you can provide both hashed & non-hashed `to` paths.